JohnMarzulli/StratuxHud/readme.md

 Please refer to the Stratux documentation on how to set the OWNSHIP value.

+### Aithre Support

+Support for Aithre was added in V1.5

+Values for the CO PPM are shown in the default `AHRS Only`, `AHRS + ADS-B`, and `System Information` views.

+No additional setup is required, just simply turn on your Aithre and place it within range of the StratuxHud processing unit.

+NOTE: Aithre support will only work on Raspberry Pi units that have a Bluetooth chip, such as the 3, and 3B+.
+The RPi2 and earlier will not work.

+NOTE: The Aithre hardware supports only a single device at a time.
+If you wish to use the phone app to display your CO PPM values:

+1. Use the HudConfig tool to disable Aithre support

+Alternatively:

+1. Open `/root/hud_config.json`
+2. Set the "aithre" line to: `"aithre": false,`
+3. Save and close.

 ### Kivic Based Setup

 1. Install the Kivic projector per the Kivic directions.
 Please note that there is a release clip and the unit is removable.
 Also note that the combiner glass can be adjusted fore and aft.